DaveMielke/NBP/b2g/ui/doc/introduction.rst

 and pressing Space+VolumeDown disables it.
 Pressing VolumeDown and VolumeUp together also disables it.

+Sleep Talk Mode is off by default.
+Pressing Forward+VolumeUp enables it, and pressing Forward+VolumeDown disables it.
+When this mode is enabled, speech remains active even when the power switch is off.

 * To interrupt what's currently being spoken, press Backward+VolumeDown.

 * To speak the current line, press Backward+VolumeUp.
 Space+c (dots 14) may